SukrutN/etchasketch/README.md

-An Etch-A-Sketch project made in vanilla javascript!
+A Pixel-Paint project made in vanilla javascript!